trueos/pkgbase-docs/README.md

  # poudriere bulk -a -j myjail -p myports
 ```

-**Note: The 'update-branch-os.sh' script is a local TrueOS helper script to make it easy to switch OS sources in ports.
+**Note: The `update-branch-os.sh` script is a local TrueOS helper script to make it easy to switch OS sources in ports.
 This works with GitHub only.
 If you wish to pull sources from another location, update the os/src port to reflect this.**

 Changing OS Target